RobertW24/cop-3710-Amazon-Inventory/README.md

 # **Amazon Product Metadata, Reviews, & Supplier Database**

 Problem Statement:
-  - I want to create a database with an application that can retrieve certain products, certain product metadata/reviews, and products with specific metadata/ratings.

-Problem Statement:
   - A database with an application that can retrieve certain products, certain product metadata/reviews, and products with specific metadata/ratings will be created.

 Roles: